How PTSD has led me to the here and now

 Will someone be waiting at the entrance?
 Yes.
 I’ll need a chance to run.

 I move my car farther back and all was forgotten.
 I cut across the parking lot and make my way onto the sidewalk.
-The sidewalk swirls to the side of the building where I see the entrance is to my left.
+The sidewalk swirls to the side of the building where I see the entrance to my left.
 But my gaze carries to the right.
 I linger in the colors before me.
 The sun touches it all, exaggerating the blues of the sky, the reds, and yellows of the hibiscus plants and the greens of, well, the greenery.
 Brightly lit and crisply cut hedges sit alongside the privacy barriers made out of brick.
 Two benches sat opposite, so simply placed just off the outer edges of the sidewalk.
 The seats are made of chocolatey wood-grained slats.
 Perfected metal swoops on each side of the benches served as armrests.
 They made me want to say the word ‘classico.’
 The sun rests on my skin like a warmed silk blanket straight out of the dryer.
 I close my eyes and lock this picture in my head.
 A gentle floral note perfumes the sun-shining morning.

 I enter the building.
 I’ve always pictured places like these to resemble the looks and smells of a clinic.
 I expect the smell of floor treatment at a minimum.
 But only the sliding glass window that separates the employees from the patients mildly gives the appearance of a clinic.
 In fact, it is the only reminder that I am here with an insurance card.

 I’m greeted by the weird guy behind the glass window with a simple nod.
 He opens the window slowly.
 The long strain of the squeak has me covering my ears.
 The man and I exchange awkward pleasantries.
 He looks so out of place.
 Like he should have been working in a vape shop.
-Thickly black-rimmed glasses, an unkempt beard, gauged earlobes that hung loosely.
+Black thickly-rimmed glasses, an unkempt beard, gauged earlobes that hung loosely.
 At least he wore a button up shirt.
 It was short-sleeved and checkered.
 Still, he could have worked anywhere besides a doctor’s office.
 “Please sign-in first,” he said, scooting the sign-in sheet towards me.
 I reach for a pen, bumping my elbow on the ledge of the counter, cursing the lack of courtesy that short people are given these days.
 I’m all of five feet tall.
 I feel like a child right now unable to comfortably rest my forearms on the ledge.
 I sign in and quite literally look up waiting for the next step.
 The man is tall.
 “Have a seat in the waiting room please and meanwhile, please fill out this paperwork,” he taps the pen to the paperwork, forming accidental ink ticks.
 The ticks annoyed me.
 But It was the way in which he moved the pen, pecking down at the surface, that alarmed my senses.
 I heard every implication of a bad day in those three taps.
 My mood quickly shifted, mirroring his, and I seized the clipboard with all of its contents.

 I glance down… ‘Name, Birthday, Sex, Referred by, etc.’ I already filled out these forms through the online patient portal, sent via email, months ago.
 Begrudgingly, I snap around, scrutinizing the lack of uniformity down the hall.
 There were six doors in the hallway.
 White noise machines were set on the floor just outside of every door.
 The power cords lay in tangles.
 Three were powered and plugged in from the hallway.
 Three were powered from within their respective rooms.
 These should be mounted to the wall and the power cords should be concealed.
 Everything should be orderly.
 This isn’t professional.